-We have a new stable release today.
-If you build Tor from source, you can download the source code for Tor 0.3.4.9 from the download page on the website.
-Packages should be available within the next several weeks, with a new Tor Browser by mid-December.
+After months of work, we have a new stable release series!
+If you build Tor from source, you can download the source code for 0.4.0.5 on the website.
+Packages should be available within the next several weeks, with a new Tor Browser likely later this month.

 This is the first stable release in the 0.4.0.x series.
 It contains improvements for power management and bootstrap reporting, as well as preliminary backend support for circuit padding to prevent some kinds of traffic analysis.
 It also continues our work in refactoring Tor for long-term maintainability.

 We’re a small nonprofit organization that develops free and open source software used by millions around the world, and our community of contributors and users would greatly benefit from improved documentation.

 Through Season of Docs, we want to collaborate with technical writers who can help us improve.

 Tor Browser 8.5a11 is now available from the Tor Browser Alpha download page and also from our

 We at the Tor Project would like to express our deep concern regarding the well-being and the rights of Ola Bini.